herry13/nuri-lang/README.md

 }
 ```

+You can define a schema by declaring its name and attributes.
+The above is an example of schema `Machine` which has two attributes i.e. `name` (type `string`) and `running` (type `bool`), where their default values are an empty string (`""`) and `false` respectively.
 Note that the Nuri compiler uses type-inference technique to determine the type of `name` and `running`, where in this case their types are obtained from the values.

-An attribute can have a value of primitive type (`bool`, `int`, `float`, and `string`), a reference, a `null`, or an object.
-The reference value is similar with pointer in Java.
-However, once the variable has been defined, then it can only be assigned with a value whose type is the same or the subtype of the variable's type.
-For the above example, attribute `name` cannot be assigned with `true` since `bool` is not a subtype of `string`.

-The attribute can be assigned with `TBD` (to be defined) value, which means that we or others should replace this value with other value (non `TBD`) later.
+An attribute can be assigned with `TBD` (_To Be Defined_) value, which means that we or other users should replace this value with a non `TBD` value later.
 The compiler will ensure that the final output does not have variable with `TBD` value.
 If such situation exists, then an error will arise.

 ### Inheritance and Reference